Back Home Next

-How Strong Was the League?
+How Strong was the League?

 The League had no means of enforcing its decisions other than the effect of world opinion.
-If a power chose to be defiant, there was nothing effective that the League could do.

 S Reed Brett, European History 1900-1960 (1967).